fmselab/ctwedge/docs/developer.md

-# CTWedge
+# CTWedge - Instructions to Compile the CTWedge Eclipse Plugin from Source, and to use its APIs

 ### **Combinatorial Testing Web EDitor and GEnerator**

-# Instructions to Compile the CTWedge Eclipse Plugin from Source, and to use its APIs
 The web version (no need for installation) and the Eclipse plugin links are availabe in the [home page of the project](https://github.com/fmselab/ctwedge).
+The info below are only intended for developers who want to integrate CTWedge in a toolchain programmatically, or who want to change it by accessing the source code.

 ## Dependencies
 To compile the source code, you need: